gophergala2016/rex/README.md

 delivered very fun and compelling experiences using only local network discovery.
 These games unquestionably demonstrate the ease of use and low barrier to entry this approach provides over other global discovery engines.
-Users do not need to create an account, the launch right into the fun.
+Users do not need to create an account; they launch right into the fun.
 And it is a special kind of fun.

 The resurgence of local co-op in videogames like